 Would you have guessed this grain scoop sconce wasn’t decades old?
 When I brought it in to show my kids, they thought it was my old one.
 Sweet!
-Even JC gave me a thumbs up.
+Amazingly, even JC gave me a thumbs up.

 Just for fun…

-You may be wondering what happened to those other ladder parts.
-Well, I decided to use the longer piece of dowel and more of those fence posts, plus this remnant part of my dad’s ladder to create another project.
+Additionally, you may be wondering what happened to those other ladder parts.
+Last, I decided to use the longer piece of dowel and more of those fence posts, plus this remnant part of my dad’s ladder to create another project.

 Oh, and the last bit of ladder from the first picture is now displaying my doilies.

-For fun I even took some scraps to make that arched window frame.
+Also, just for fun I even took some scraps to make that arched window frame.
 I’ve added those to my shop too.
-Creating layers with textures is what I’m all about. woot!
+Moreover, creating layers with textures is what I’m all about. woot!

 My hope is that you are inspired to give DIY a try, especially to try this grain scoop sconce tutorial.
 I’d love your feedback!